Wilton's History and

 "This is the most important surviving early music hall to be seen anywhere......It is of outstanding architectural and archaeological significance" The Theatres Trust

-Wilton’s produces imaginative, distinctive work that combines all art forms and spotlights new talent.
-Situated at the heart of the historic East End within easy walking distance from The Tower of London, the River and the City, it is a focus for theatrical and East End history, as well as a living theatre, concert hall, public bar and events venue.
+Wilton’s has been a producing venue since 2004 and produces imaginative, distinctive work that has roots in the early music hall tradition but reinterpreted for an audience of today.
+This means presenting a diverse and distinct programme from opera, to puppetry, to classical music, to cabaret, to dance and even magic.
+Situated at the heart of the historic East End within easy walking distance from The Tower of London, the River and the City, it is a focus for theatrical and East End history, as well as a living theatre, concert hall, public bar and heritage site.

 From Ale House to Concert Room (1743-1843)